IMA-WorldHealth/bhima/docs/INSTALL.md

 ```

 ###### Building the source
-Bhima uses the [gulp](http://www.gulpjs.com) build tool to build from source.
+Bhima uses the [gulpjs](http://www.gulpjs.com) build tool to build from source.
 Install it globally with npm and install other all npm dependencies, then run
-the `gulp` command in the client directory as shown below.
+the `gulp build` command in the client directory as shown below.

 ```bash
 $ # Inside the bhima-2.X/ directory